 - In the improve phase you will require precise and accurate data to perform Designs of Experiments and inform pilot plans.

 - In the control phase we use measurements to produce data to perform statistical process control and prepare things like control charts to visualize if a process is in control or not.

 - If our visual factory is based upon data, then that specific control will only be as good as the underlying data.

-MEASUREMENT SYSTEM TERMINOLOGY
+MEASUREMENT SYSTEMS ANALYSIS TERMINOLOGY

 Let’s take a look at some measurement system terminology which would helpful in measurement system analysis.